 Placing a loved one in a nursing home is usually an emotional decision, but it’s one that will benefit your loved one.
 It will allow them to receive the care and attention they need in a community where they can have a high quality of life.

 When a Maryland nursing home doesn’t take care of its residents, the results can be devastating injuries.
 Your loved one won’t have the quality of life they deserve, and an abusive or neglectful environment could put their life at stake.

 If your loved one is being abused at their assisted care facility in Maryland, a Baltimore nursing home abuse lawyer from Belsky & Horowitz, LLC can help you with your personal injury claim.
 With our lawyers at your side, you can rest assured that we will protect your loved one’s rights.

-We will fight to get them compensation for what they’ve endured.
-We won’t settle for anything less than your loved one deserves and are prepared to take the case to court.
+We will fight to get them fair compensation for what they’ve endured.
+We won’t settle for anything less than what your loved one deserves and will take the personal injury or wrongful death case to court if necessary.

 What Are the Types of Nursing Home Abuse?

 Elder abuse can occur in several forms.
 While some of the abuse can happen because a person who is supposed to provide care has malicious intentions, it can also occur when there aren’t enough nursing home staff members.

 Not having enough people can mean they’re overworked and can’t get to every resident to attend to all of their needs.
 This is no excuse for abuse or neglect to occur, but it does mean that some residences aren’t run as well as others.